Been There, Shaped History: Especially in the comics, Scrooge is legendary for the number of famous historical figures he's interacted with.

 Characterization Marches On: They started out as absolute terrors who delighted in tormenting their uncle, but slowly became more sympathetic and mature, until they arguably acted more "grown-up" than Donald in most situations.
 This change was actually deliberately invoked by Carl Barks, who reasoned that the audience would tire of the boys if they never became anything other than mishchief-makers.

 Another common combination in the comics is, or at least was, Huey/blue, Dewey/green and Louie/Red.
 The change of colors was usually ignored, but sometimes lampshaded and explained as the boys sometimes borrowing each others' clothes.
+For some odd reason, in some of the European comics, Dewey's clothes are YELLOW.

 Deus ex Machina: Their Junior Woodchuck guidebook.
 There's an entry on how to make dragons sneeze in it, for crying out loud!
+One of Don Rosa's stories looked into the history of the book which revealed its the modern version of a book that contained all the unique information from the Library Of Alexandria.
+The original book was MUCH bigger

 Hollywood Nerd: The Quack Pack version of Dewey is a computer geek, but he has the same average look as his brothers save for the hairstyle.